 - Educational: formal and informal moral education in schools, including higher education, and in families and communities; teaching and learning strategies (e.g. use of textbooks, class discussions); moral education theories; putting moral educational policy into practice; moral education curricula and programs; teacher, parent and community education; lifelong learning; moral leadership in schools;

 - Psychological: moral motivation, moral judgment; moral behavior, moral identity, moral development; affective learning, counseling; psychological theories of moral learning, behavior and development;

-- Philosophical: Eastern and Western philosophies and traditions, including the role of Confucianism in the Eastern value system; analytical, linguistic, Continental philosophy, virtue ethics, education of the emotions; liberalism; socialist materialism; applied ethics, especially environmental ethics and professional ethics;
+- Philosophical: Eastern and Western philosophies and traditions, including the roles of Islam, Hinduism, Confucianism, Buddhism, Daoism and the Christian faiths in the Eastern value system; analytical, linguistic and Continental philosophy; virtue ethics and education of the emotions; liberalism; socialist materialism; and applied ethics, especially environmental and professional ethics;

-- Historical and cultural: customs and traditions, past and present; cultural diversity within and between societies and nations; cross-cultural studies;
+- Historical and cultural: customs and traditions, past and present; cultural diversity within, between and among different societies and nations; cross-cultural studies;

 - Social and anthropological: children; the family, gender, ethnicity, sexual orientation, community life; cooperation and conflict; globalization;